 Our family mediator, Stuart Hanson, is fully accredited in all issues by the Family Mediation Council in the UK.
 He is also a member of The College of Mediators and holds a Legal Aid contract for England and Wales.
 Stuart has mediated on a wide range of cases from high net worth individuals to child radicalisation.
 Stuart is also able to sign English court forms such as the C100 and FM1, which makes him unique in Spain.

-If you think family mediation would help you and your family, please contact Pellicer & Hereida to arrange your appointment with Stuart.
+If you think family mediation would help you and your family, please contact Pellicer & Heredia to arrange your appointment with Stuart.